-Hercules Incorporate 009 Landfill - Brunswick, Georgia Ashland achieved certification in the WHC Wildlife at Work (WAW) program for this Superfund site in 2014 with goals to increase the site's biological diversity and raise environmental awareness in the community.
+Ashland achieved certification in the WHC Wildlife at Work (WAW) program for this Superfund site in 2014 with goals to increase the site's biological diversity and raise environmental awareness in the community.
 An Urban Reforestation Area, Pollinator Garden, Bird Boxes, Natural Regrowth Area were maintained and monitored through routine species inventories.
 Game cameras are also used to monitor the wildlife that inhabit the site.
 We restarted the monitoring program in spring 2020 and the goal is to achieve certification in 2021.

 Old York Road Site - Burlington, New Jersey This site was formerly a landfill.
 WHC has designate this site as a WHC Certified Gold site.
 Employees at Ashland are working closely with Rutgers University to provide educational opportunities to students in the sciences to track species' diversity and life cycles.
 This includes providing the students an education lab they can work at while gaining experience credits.
 There is annual rotational mowing of landfill caps to promote meadow features.
 Hopewell Former Landfill Site - Hopewell, Virginia Though we have not started the process for certification at this Hopewell landfill site, we had WHC walk the site and provide us a report highlight recommendations for wildlife enhancements.
-We incorporated many of their ideas into the design of the landfill capping project: - o planting of native grasses and wild flowers - o installation of raptor perches and nesting platforms - bank clearing of the nearby pond to provide basking, calling and perching spots for invertebrates and birds, and a habitat for fish inclusion and diversity Inclusion and diversity is essential to Ashland's culture and high performance organization.
+We incorporated many of their ideas into the design of the landfill capping project: - o planting of native grasses and wild flowers - o installation of raptor perches and nesting platforms - bank clearing of the nearby pond to provide basking, calling and perching spots for invertebrates and birds, and a habitat for fish Now that the capping project is complete we are looking for a partner to team with to begin the WHC certification process.

+inclusion and diversity Inclusion and diversity is essential to Ashland's culture and high performance organization.
 We embrace inclusion and diversity as a key business imperative and actively seek to value, leverage and empower the diversity of our people and value-chain partners.
-We believe a global, diverse workforce and inclusive environment amplifies the unique qualities of every individual, enablina each of us and the organizations we work with to reach our full and highest potential.
+We believe a global, diverse workforce and inclusive environment amplifies the unique qualities of every individual, enabling each of us and the organizations we work with to reach our full and highest potential.

-In 2019, Ashland Women's International Network (AWIN) refreshed its vision and mission to more accurately reflect the evolution of the company and the professional network.
 As part of the execution of the vision and mission, AWIN continued to bring meaningful content and professional development opportunities to the Ashland population.
 Two of those initiatives were an extension of the Dare to Soar program, held in October 2019 where previous SOAR participants attended a two-day conference focused on Communication and Congruence.
 Mid-year, the global AWIN team facilitated a variety of workshops as part of "Solving the Workload Puzzle" program aimed at assisting employees identify workload imbalances and navigate workload discussions with managers during a period of organizational transition.
 In addition to the global initiatives, the local chapters held a variety of programs such as webinars, professional development book discussions, or leader speaker series.
 Overall, 2019 was a successful year for AWIN and the group is entering 2020 with a renewed focus on leadership development with exciting new opportunities!
 There was active participation, lively conversations, sharing of experiences throughout the two-day event.
 There were constructive videos, interactive discussions, educational facts and interesting tips, and challenging conversations.